 Concordia research base in the Antarctic.

-Aircraft take off on an almost daily basis during the summer.
+During summer aircraft take off on an almost daily basis.
 Concordia is a hubbub of activity as researchers from disciplines as diverse as astronomy, seismology, human physiology and glaciology descend to work in this unique location.

 For the rest of the year, around 14 crewmembers remain to keep the station running during the cold, dark winter months.